 Where to Find Substance Abuse Near Palm Beach County?

 If you or a loved one is struggling with substance abuse in Palm Beach County, it can feel like you’re trapped with nowhere to turn.
 The good news is personalized support for addiction is closer than you think.
-Footprints Beachside Recovery is a family-run addiction treatment near Palm Beach County.
+Footprints Beachside Recovery is a family-run addiction treatment in Pinellas County, not too far from Palm Beach County.

-At Footprints Beachside Recovery, we offer a continuum of care that sets you up for recovery success.
+At Footprints Beachside Recovery, you can get away from the environment that’s encouraged your addiction and envelope yourself in a continuum of care that sets you up for recovery success.
 You can detox safely from your alcohol or drug use and get to the bottom of your addiction and destructive behaviors in day/night treatment.
 Our team will walk with you every step of the way and help you develop the necessary skills, habits and routine to achieve and maintain long-lasting sobriety.

 With Our Help, You Can Reach Lasting Recovery

 At Footprints Beachside Recovery, we know what’s it’s like to struggle with addiction – but we also know what it’s like to recover from it.
 That’s why we’re sure you have the potential to reach lasting recovery.
-With over 10 years of experience serving the Palm Beach community, we’re confident we can help you work through your substance abuse and turn your life around.
+With over 10 years of experience serving individuals from Palm Beach County and other areas of Florida, we’re confident we can help you work through your substance abuse and turn your life around.

 If you’re ready to break free from addiction and regain what addiction has taken from you, contact our admissions team today.Call Now: 877-250-3935